JoeThielen/ThePlatformFramework/README.md

 # The Platform Framework

+---

+---

+# *IMPORTANT NOTE!!!* - THIS PROJECT IS NOT CURRENTLY UNDER ACTIVE DEVELOPMENT!

+---

+---

 ## **_The platform for YOUR framework!_**

 ![YOUR project ... in the hands of YOUR customer!](ThePlatformFramework-Components-Small.png "YOUR project ... in the hands of YOUR customer!")

+---

+---

+# *IMPORTANT NOTE!!!* - THIS PROJECT IS NOT CURRENTLY UNDER ACTIVE DEVELOPMENT!

+---

+---

 #### *Funny name,  Lofty goals.*

 Wikipedia defines **Platform** (*[Computing Platform](https://en.wikipedia.org/wiki/Computing_platform)*) as...
 > A computing platform is, in the most general sense, whatever a pre-existing piece of computer software or code object is designed to run within, obeying its constraints, and making use of its facilities.